+Lanyards with current ID must be always worn around the neck.
 Pants/Shorts - Freshmen, Sophomores, Juniors

+Pants

-Pants ~ Solid khaki/tan, navy, or black only, plain or pleated, "Docker" style or corduroy.
-All pants must be loose fitting and worn at the waist.
-Torn clothes or pants with torn or ragged hems may not be worn.
-Belts must be worn by all students when wearing pants with belt loops.
+- Solid khaki/tan, black, and navy only, plain, pleated or corduroy, no cargo styles. - All pants must fit appropriately and be worn at the waist. - Torn clothes or pants with torn or ragged hems may not be worn. - Belts must be worn by all students when wearing pants with belt loops.

+Shorts

-Shorts ~ Solid khaki/tan, navy or black walking shorts, plain or pleated, "Docker" style or corduroy.
-All shorts must be worn at the waist.
-Torn clothes or shorts with torn or ragged hems may not be worn.
-Shorts may be worn year round.
-Belts must be worn by all students when wearing shorts with belt loops.
+- Solid khaki/tan, black, and navy walking shorts, plain or pleated, no cargo styles. - All shorts must be worn at the waist. - Torn clothes or shorts with torn or ragged hems may not be worn. - Shorts may be worn year-round. - Belts must be worn by all students when wearing shorts with belt loops. - Shot inseam must be 6 inches or longer.